 There are 15 GPS sites within Montgomery County.
 Such sites are the only means by which to timely and efficiently determine essentially real-time movement of land surface at sites in Montgomery County (and other counties).
-The sites only allow for determining the overall movement of land surface, and do not independently allow for determining the magnitude of compaction in any one layer of the Gulf Coast Aquifer system.
-Therefore, the GPS data must be carefully and accurately processed, compared, and correlated to historical pumping and water-level data.
+The sites only allow for determining the overall movement of land surface, and do not independently allow for determining the magnitude of compaction in any one layer of the GCAS.
+Therefore, the GPS data must be carefully and accurately processed, compared, and correlated to historical pumping and water-level data to assess in which formations compaction is primarily occuring.